netdata/netdata/streaming/README.md

     health enabled by default = auto
 ```

-_`stream.conf` on the parent, to enable receiving metrics from its child ndoes using the API key._
+_`stream.conf` on the parent, to enable receiving metrics from its child nodes using the API key._

 If you used many API keys, you can add one such section for each API key.